nhubbard/konf/README.md

     )
     ```

-   This config contains all items defined in `ServerSpec`, and load values from 4 different sources.
-Values in resource file `server.json` will override those in file `server.yml`, values from system environment will override those in `server.json`, and values from system properties will override those from system environment.
+   The `config` variable now contains all items defined in `ServerSpec`,
+   and will load values from the four defined sources.

+   The values in resource file `server.json` will override those in `server.yml`,
+   the system environment variables, `server.json`, and system properties.

    If you want to watch file `server.yml` and reload values when file content is changed, you can use `watchFile` instead of `file`: